abid-khan/spring-security-rest/README.md

-# Securing RESTful APIs using Spring Security#
+# Securing REST APIs using Spring Security#

 # Table of Content